Hong Kong University of Science and Technology: Governance

-Council

 The supreme governing body of the university is its Council, formed by a total of 27 members.
 Council members include university administrators, the chairperson of the alumni Convocation, an elected staff member, an elected full-time student representative, as well as 14 "lay members" not being employees or students at the university.
-Under the HKUST Ordinance, the chief executive of Hong Kong possesses the power of directly appointing the chairman and vice-chairman of the council, the treasurer of the university, and not more than 9 of the lay members.
+Under the HKUST Ordinance, the chief executive of Hong Kong (as chancellor) possesses the power of directly appointing the chairman and vice-chairman of the council, the treasurer of the university, and not more than 9 of the lay members.

-The University is also a founding member of the Digital Education Council.

-Senate

 The Senate acts as the university's supreme academic body, responsible for making and reviewing the academic policies of the university.
 It is composed mostly of academic staff members but also includes the Students' Union president, an elected representative of the undergraduates as well as an elected representative of the postgraduates.

-Court

-Being the supreme advisory body of the university, the court is responsible for promoting the university's interests and to raise funds.
+Being the supreme advisory body of the university, the Court is responsible for promoting the university's interests and to raise funds.